Priestly's Hydraulic Ram: History

 The ram was started by William W. Priestly to capture water, which emerged from the Snake River Aquifer on the north slope of the Snake River Canyon as spring-fed waterfalls and pump it to the top of the cliff.
 The ram utilized the force of the falling water to pump the water up the cliff.

 Priestly started work on the project in 1888, intending to develop an irrigation system for the farmland south of Hagerman.
 The ram, although credited to Priestly, may have actually been built in 1901–02 by David Hyde.
-During its construction, a competitor, North Side Irrigation, developed an alternate system and the ram was apparently never used commercially.
+During its construction, a competitor, North Side Irrigation, developed an alternative system and the ram was apparently never used commercially.
 It was reported to have been functional in 1901.

-According to an alternate account, Priestly built the ram in 1894 and was successful raising water 75 ft and using it for irrigation at that time.
+According to an alternative account, Priestly built the ram in 1894 and was successful raising water 75 ft and using it for irrigation at that time.
 He then turned his attention to gold mining, and used the same air-ram principle in the construction of a gold dredge in 1896.